 The FD&C Act authorizes the FDA to run clinical trials on human foods, drugs, dietary supplements, food additives, cosmetics, animal foods and tobacco products.
 The FDA also has a say in labeling and dosing of drugs and food supplements.

 The FDA has already acknowledged the benefits of cannabis use for seizure disorders with the approval of a single drug, Epidiolex, which has helped patients who suffer Dravet Syndrome and Lennox-Gastaut Syndrome, two debilitating forms of epilepsy.
-The product, which contains high levels of both THC and CBD (100 milligrams per milliliter), was the first cannabis-derived prescription drug to gain FDA approval.
+The product, which contains high levels of CBD (100 milligrams per milliliter), was the first cannabis-derived prescription drug to gain FDA approval.

 But wider research is desperately needed.
 As CBD grows in popularity, the market expands, with often potentially dangerous results.
 CBD sellers have repeatedly been warned by the FDA about misleading health claims, mislabeling and adulterated products, a problem that is not unique to the USA.